Klook emails

 Based on my suggestions, the product team added a recommendation module, further improving the click-through rate.

-The Data Analytics team created a dashboard for me to track CTR
+The Data Analytics Team created a dashboard to track CTR